Overview

 -

-Note: Creating compressed folders isn’t an option available on the web interface.
+Note: Creating compressed folders is not available directly in the OneDrive/SharePoint web interface.

 -